idza974-web/Corrupt-PNGs/README.md

 # Corrupt-PNGs

 A PowerShell script that applies visual glitch and corruption effects to PNG files recursively.
-Output files are still **valid, openable PNGs** — they just look messed up.

 Originally made to corrupt a Minecraft resource pack for a video, but works on any folder of PNGs.